ngworker/lumberjack/packages/lumberjackjs/angular-http-driver/README.md

 @NgModule()
 export class LumberjackAngularHttpDriverModule {
   /**
-   * Configure and register the HTTP driver, including settings that log drivers
+   * Configure and register the HTTP driver, including settings that drivers
    * have in common.
    *
    * @param config Settings used by the HTTP driver.